-As disclosed with Note 41(b) to the Standalone Financial and Note 40(b) to the Consolidated Financial Statements the Company has received a show cause notice from SEBI under sections 11(1), 11(4), 11(4A), 11B(1) and 11B(2) read with 15HA and 15HB of the Securities Exchange Board of India Act, 1992, and Rule 4(1) of Securities and Exchange Board of India (Procedure for Holding Inquiry and Imposing Penalties) Rules, 1995 and Sections 12A(1), 12A(2) read with 23E and 23H of the Securities Contracts (Regulation) Act, 1956 and Rule 4(1) of Securities and Exchange Board of India (Procedure for Holding Inquiry and Imposing Penalties) Rules, 2005 in the matter of alleged mis-representation of financials / manipulation of books of accounts of Inspirisys Solutions Limited (formerly known as Accel Frontline Limited), in relation to FY2012-13 to FY2015-16.
-The Company has engaged legal counsel and has been evaluating the options that are available for the company to pursue.
-The liability at this point in time is contingent and hence, the Company believe that such alleged violations will not have any material impact in the standalone and consolidated financial results of the year under consideration.
+As disclosed with Note 41(b) to the Standalone Financial and Note 40(b) to the Consolidated Financial Statements, during the year 2021-22 the Company has received a show cause notice from SEBI under sections 11(1), 11(4), 11(4A), 11B(1) and 11B(2) read with 15HA and 15HB of the Securities

+Exchange Board of India Act, 1992, and Rule 4(1) of Securities and Exchange Board of India (Procedure for Holding Inquiry and Imposing Penalties) Rules, 1995 and Sections 12A(1), 12A(2) read with 23E and 23H of the Securities Contracts (Regulation) Act, 1956 and Rule 4(1) of Securities and Exchange Board of India (Procedure for Holding Inquiry and Imposing Penalties) Rules, 2005 in the matter of alleged mis-representation of financials / manipulation of books of accounts of Inspirisys Solutions Limited (formerly known as Accel Frontline Limited), in relation to FY2012-13 to FY2015-16.
+The Company's Management has engaged legal counsel and has been evaluating the options that are available for the Company to pursue.
+The Company's management believes that such alleged violations will not have any material impact in the standalone & consolidated financial statements of the vear under consideration.